Tulika15b/ShoppingApp/README.md

     * [Retrofit] - Used for server communication; thread safe
     * [UI] - Single Activity Multi Fragment structure; RecyclerView for list structure
     * [Coroutines] - For communication with the DAO, for thread safety
+    * [View Bindings] - In lieu of findViewById, View bindings have been used for better null safety and performance
+    * [Data Bindings] - This is used to bind observable data to UI elements
 * [Third Party Libraries]
     * To display the products in the form of swipable cards, the project uses "com.yuyakaido.android:card-stack-view:2.3.4"
     * To loading images in the views, Glide is used